Lab Staff

 Research Assistant

-Kayla is a Senior Public Administration major, with minors in Political Science and Women’s Gender and Sexuality Studies.
-She will have her bachelor’s degree in December of 2024, but she is also a double duke!
+Kayla is a double duke with her Bachelor's of Arts in Public Administration with minors in Political Science and Women’s Gender and Sexuality Studies.
 She is currently starting her MPA at JMU through the 5th year program, concentrating in public management.
 Kayla is interested in local government administration and equitable management, and has interned at Harrisonburg’s City Manager’s Office where she researched potential policy solutions for the city.
 She is currently a research assistant for Dr. Abraham Goldberg in the Political Science Department, completing research on free speech and civic engagement on campuses.
 Outside of her academic work, she owns a small art business called KD Creative where she sells crochet goods at local markets.
 Kayla spends her free time on hikes with her dog, weight lifting at the gym, exploring the local farmers market, and painting.

 Jerry Huang